mkittelmann/marc-21-format-ruby-gem/readme.md

 # MARC21 Format Parser and CLI tool

-Please note that this gem is is _alpha_ state.
+Please note that this gem is in _alpha_ state.

 Try it (install as a local gem):